sbry/scrapy-berlin/README.md

 ## Installation

-+ pyenv with a python2 (I use 2.7.9 at this point, scrapy does not work with python3 because twisted does not work with python3)
++ python2.
+I use 2.7.9 at this point.
+Right now scrapy does not work with python3 because twisted does not work with python3.
 + pip install -r requirements.txt
 + scrape crawl bvg; scrape crawl polizei